 and, as I hope by the grace of God,

 in use and custom,

 that might be contrary to it.

-I beheld it as one in God’s meaning.
+I beheld it as one with God’s meaning.

 All this was shown three ways,